Robust in Practice: Adversarial Attacks on Quantum Machine Learning

-As a result, in quantum adversarial attacks, the adversary either perturbs the states near the decision boundary minimally to seek misclassification, or aims to maximize confidence change to any state with associated perturbations that are upper bounded by some considerable size in these norms.
+As a result, in quantum adversarial attacks, the adversary either perturbs the states near the decision boundary minimally to seek misclassification, or aims to maximize confidence change to any state with associated perturbations that are upper bounded by some considerable size in these norms, as illustrated in Figure~\ref{fig:1}.
 Our work analyzes primarily the risks due to the former objective.
 In Appendix~\ref{append:adv_TTN}, we also propose a method for the latter objective exploiting the reversibility of parametrized quantum circuits (see e.g. \cite{Huggins2019, benedetti_parameterized_2019}).
-We note that the latter adversarial setting is justified, since in order to assess the security of a classifier under attack, it is reasonable -- given a feasible space of modifications to the input data -- to assume that the adversary aims to maximize the classifier’s confidence in wrong predictions, rather than merely perturbing minimally \cite{biggio_wild_2018}.
+We note that the latter adversarial setting is justified, since in order to assess the security of a classifier under attack, it is reasonable -- given a feasible space of modifications to the input data -- to assume that the adversary aims to maximize the classifier’s confidence in wrong predictions, rather than merely perturbing minimally in size \cite{biggio_wild_2018}.